Adolescence in a multicultural transition and context

 |11:45-12:15||Migration and disability; Transition to adulthood for young immigrant adolescents with disabilities in Norway (PhD student Dominic Andrew Nyikach, Department of Social Education, UiT The Arctic University of Norway)|

 |12:30-13:30||===== LUNCH ======|

 The venue for all presentations and workshops is the University of Tromsø (UIT), Faculty of Health Sciences, MH2, Seminar room U.09.309.
 Map to the MH2 building: number 4 on the online map.

 Accommodation – Hotel

 Clarion Hotel The Edge, Tromsø (Booking Nummer: 1129GR021490).
 Price: 1420 NOK pr.night, breakfast included.
 Cheaper alternatives on Hotels.com, Booking.com or AirbnB.

 Registration is available on this link: https://nettskjema.no/answer/115166.html.
 Information about the conference fee is provided in the webform for registration (you can have a look without doing a registration).

 Abstract can be submitted at the form for registration (see above).
 More questions about your abstract appears when you tick you want to submit an abstract.
-Abstract deadline 15th of April 2019.
+Abstract deadline extended to 15th of May 2019.